Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

-The mass spectrum of PBHs are shown in Figure \ref{fig:fG} for board Gaussian peaks and in Figure \ref{fig:fTH} for sharp top-hat peaks.
+The mass spectrum of PBHs are shown in Figure \ref{fig:fG} for broad Gaussian peaks and in Figure \ref{fig:fTH} for sharp top-hat peaks.
 We choose the parameters of these examples as following table.

-For solid curves, we choose the parameters so that the PBHs are responsible for total dark matter $f_{\text{PBH}}=1$ in our universe.
-The time of non-vanishing vector fields are chosen as $N_f=31.5$ for all solid examples to avoid constraints from observations of evaporation of PBHs due to Hawking radiation (EVAP) \cite{Carr:2009jm} and microlensing of stars in M31 by Subaru Hyper SuprimeCam (HSC) \cite{Niikura:2017zjd}.
-For dashed curves, we choose different parameters so that $f_{\text{PBH}}<1$ and also different $N_f=25.3$, which corresponds to larger PBH mass formation.
+For the solid curves, we choose the parameters so that the PBHs are responsible for the total dark matter $f_{\text{PBH}}=1$ in our universe.
+The time of non-vanishing vector fields are chosen as $N_f=31.5$ for all solid examples to avoid constraints from observations of the evaporation of PBHs due to Hawking radiation (EVAP) \cite{Carr:2009jm} and microlensing of stars in M31 by Subaru Hyper SuprimeCam (HSC) \cite{Niikura:2017zjd}.
+For the dashed curves, we choose different parameters so that $f_{\text{PBH}}<1$ and also different $N_f=25.3$, which corresponds to the formation of larger PBH mass.
 We have seen in Figure $\ref{fig:Betatot}$ the abundance is sensitive to these parameter.
 As the first and the third column show, a mere 1\% decrease in $h$ leads to a drastic drop in abundance from 1 to $10^{-5}$.
-For top-hat profile of peak $h_{\text{TH}}$, the abundance is also sensitive to $\delta N$ (\ref{DeltaZetaenv}).
+For the top-hat profile of the peak $h_{\text{TH}}$, the abundance is also sensitive to $\delta N$ (\ref{DeltaZetaenv}).
 So we can see in the last column of table, 1\% decrease in $\delta N$ also reduces $f_{\text{PBH}}$ to $10^{-5}$.

-We also compare the results of using Gaussian and top-hat window function.
-The choice of way of smoothing out the fluctuations increases the uncertainty in the results of PBH formation \cite{Ando:2018qdb,Young:2019osy}.
+We also compare the results of using Gaussian and top-hat window functions.
+The choice of the method of smoothing out the fluctuations increases the uncertainty in the results of PBH formation \cite{Ando:2018qdb,Young:2019osy}.
 We demonstrate a significant difference in the parameters required when using different window functions.
-For example, the first row in table, To generate the same abundance of PBHs, the required $h$ differs by up to 20\% when using Gaussian and top-hat window functions.
+For example, in the first row of the table, to generate the same abundance of PBHs, the required $h$ differs by up to 20\% when using Gaussian and top-hat window functions.
 We usually need a larger primordial density in Gaussian smoothing.
 Furthermore, we also find that using different window functions results in variations in the peak position of $f_{\text{PBH}}$.
-The mass of formation is usually greater when using top-hat window function.
-In the examples, this difference reaches up to $M_{\text{peak,TH}}/M_{\text{peak,G}}\sim 10$.
+The mass of formation is usually greater when using the top-hat window function.
+In these examples, this difference reaches up to $M_{\text{peak,TH}}/M_{\text{peak,G}}\sim 10$.